-In April of this year, the FDA released a mandate that called for attention to the serious or life-threatening risks associated with n three sedative-hypnotic sleep aids: eszopiclone (Lunesta), zaleplon (Sonata) and zolpidem (Ambien).
-Whilst these drugs are used to help maintain sleep, the FDA has linked them to 20 reported deaths, caused by carbon monoxide poisoning, hypothermia, car accidents, apparent suicide and 46 non-fatal but serious injuries, which included accidental overdoses, falls and near-drownings.
+In April of this year, the FDA released a mandate that called for attention to the serious or life-threatening risks associated with one of three sedative-hypnotic sleep aids: eszopiclone (Lunesta), zaleplon (Sonata), and zolpidem (Ambien).
+Whilst these drugs are used to help maintain sleep, the FDA has linked them to 20 reported deaths, caused by carbon monoxide poisoning, hypothermia, car accidents, an apparent suicide, and 46 non-fatal but serious injuries, including accidental overdoses, falls and near-drownings.

 Using sleeping pills may come with harmful side-effects.
 That said, many are seeking out natural alternatives that would help address their sleep concerns.